Fighting inequalities with the local and regional perspective

 - a new and more comprehensive approach to policy coherence for sustainable development (PCSD)

-provides concrete examples of global challenges (climate change, migrations, economic development, gender inequalities).
+The publication provides concrete examples of global challenges (climate change, migrations, economic development, gender inequalities).
 It also demonstrates how local action and a territorial approach to development can tackle the root causes of inequalities.

 The revision of the European Consensus on Development comes at a time when the international community has fully recognised – through the adoption of the 2030 Agenda for Sustainable Development – the complex and interconnected nature of global challenges and public goods.
 The European Union must seize the opportunity to re-think its global development strategy and objectives.